 What is Magnetic Separation?

 Magnetic Separation is one of the most common and important physical separation techniques and there are many varieties of magnetic separation equipment available.
-The basic concept of a Magnetic Separator is that magnetically susceptible particles or bodies are separated from non-magnetic particles.
+The basic concept of a Magnetic Separation is that magnetically susceptible particles or bodies are separated from non-magnetic particles.
 However, the simplicity stops t here.
 To enable different levels of separation from a wide range materials, there is a extensive range of different Magnetic Separators designs.

 Types of Magnetic Separation Equipment

 The magnetic field of a Magnetic Separator is produced using either a Permanent or Electro Magnet.

 Permanent Magnetic Separators use magnet materials such as Neodymium, Samarium Cobalt and Ceramic Ferrite to generate magnetic fields.
 Selection of the magnet material for a specific application is dictated by the magnetic material that needs to be separate.
 Neodymium Rare Earth Magnets are the strongest permanent magnet and are used to remove fine iron and even stainless steel.
 Samarium Cobalt is another Rare Earth magnet and, although slightly weaker in strength, is more robust at higher temperatures.
 Ceramic Ferrite is the standard magnetic material and is ideal for designs where the magnetic field needs to be projected at a distance.